laverboy/blog/content/posts/think.md

 title: "Think!
 About Your Work"
 date: 2021-03-24T08:38:21Z
 draft: false
+summary: Part 2 in a series on "The Pragmatic Programmer".
+Too often we do work on autopilot when really we should be thinking, actively and continuously.
+How do we start to do something that feels so fundamental?
 ---

 I recently re-discovered "The Pragmatic Programmer".
 I remember reading this as an early software engineer and being really motivated to step up my game.
 The copy I have was published in 2000 and so reading it now there are some parts that seem a little dated; you can tell the internet was a young thing.
 However overall it is full to overflowing with good advice and solid suggestions.